Norfolk Terrier: Working style

 Norfolks were originally bred as barn dogs to rid the barn of vermin.
 Some literature suggest that they were also occasionally used on the hunt to bolt animals of equal size from their den.

-To some extent they are still used in that capacity in continental Europe.
-Norfolks are pack animals and hence expected to get along with other dogs while working or in the home.
-As a pack dog, they take turns working their prey.
-They are fearless and their courage is incredible.
-Today, of course, they are household companions and must have an agreeable disposition for living with people.

 Health

-The life expectancy of a Norfolk Terrier is 8–14 years, with some growing as old as 17 years.
+A 2024 UK study found a life expectancy of 13.5 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Norfolks do have incidences of mitral valve disease, luxating patellas, and incorrect bites (where the teeth do not align with the breed standard, i.e. overshot or undershot).
 Norfolks most often have shallow hip sockets and many breedlines are dysplastic.
 There has never been a Norfolk Terrier recognized by the Orthopedic Foundation for Animals (OFA) as having "excellent" rated hips.
 Therefore, responsible breeders are testing for hip dysplasia.
 Breeders that do not radiograph hips and have them evaluated by either OFA or PennHip, cannot answer questions regarding hip dysplasia in their breeding program.

 Norfolks generally have medium to small litters.
 Responsible breeders only breed healthy dogs who are of good temperament, good pedigree lineage and best reflect the breed standard.
 The demand for Norfolk is far greater than the supply.
 The environment in which they are raised directly impacts the temperament of the puppy for its lifetime.

 Care

 Grooming

 These breeds have a double coat: a harsh, wiry topcoat and a soft, warm undercoat.
 Ideally, the coat is combed daily with a steel "greyhound" comb, but all that is really necessary for grooming a companion dog is a good combing once a week to remove the loose, dead hairs and prevent matting.
 As a minimum, the coat is hand stripped once in the Autumn and once in the Spring.
 Clipping or cutting ruins the coat's colours and harsh texture.
-A Norfolk Terrier can be washed with a dog shampoo when it's dirty.
+A Norfolk Terrier can be washed with a dog shampoo when it is dirty.
 The breed is considered largely hypoallergenic, although they do shed minimally year-round.